 Having a malfunctioning or broken HVAC system in the middle of a Las Vegas heat wave can be very frustrating.
-It can make your home feel like an oven and turn every day into a dreaded ordeal.
+Especially when the issue is with your blower fan.
+Your home feels like an oven.
+And it turns every day into a dreaded ordeal.
 Your air-conditioner can experience a decline in performance or break down because of a wide variety of reasons.
-In order to identify the exact cause of the problem, you need to have at least a basic understanding of how your HVAC unit works.
+So you need to identify the exact cause of the problem.
+It helps to have at least a basic understanding of how your HVAC unit works.

 What Is a Condenser Fan Motor?

 A condenser fan motor is a component in the condensing unit of an HVAC system, which is located outdoors.
-It has a significant effect on the comfort level in your home because it plays an important role in sustaining the cooling process in your air-conditioner.
+It has a significant effect on the comfort level in your home.
+As such, it plays an important role in sustaining the cooling process in your air-conditioner.
 It helps produce cool air by drawing air in from the outside and expelling heat into the outdoor air.

-Without proper maintenance, a condenser fan motor can accumulate dirt, dust, and debris and experience increased wear and tear over time.
-This can lead to warmer air, poorer airflow, and a stuffier indoor environment.
-Besides making your home comfortable, a smooth-running condenser fan motor can help reduce your energy consumption, improve your indoor air quality, and extend the life of your equipment.
+Without proper maintenance, a condenser fan motor can accumulate dirt, dust, and debris.
+Plus, it will experience increased wear and tear over time.
+And this can lead to warmer air, poorer airflow, and a stuffier indoor environment.
+A smooth-running condenser fan motor doesn’t only make your home comfortable.
+It can also help reduce your energy consumption.
+Furthermore, it improves your indoor air quality, and extends the life of your equipment.

 How the Condenser Fan Motor Works